OOD-SEG: Exploiting out-of-distribution detection techniques for learning image segmentation from sparse multi-class positive-only annotations: Introduction

 Based on our framework, we compare four different classical OOD detection methods integrated in a common U-Net based backbone segmentation model.
 Our cross-validation results show that combining a model calibration method with the proposed framework achieves the best overall performance.

-Our contributions are mostly along three folds: \begin{itemize} \item \revdel{We introduce a novel framework based on positive-only learning for multi-class medical image segmentation.
-Our approach effectively segments negative/OOD data without compromising performance for multi-class positive/ID data.}\revref{1}{4} \revmod{We introduce a novel framework for medical image segmentation learning from sparse positive-only annotations.
-Our approach is technically straightforward and effectively segments negative/OOD data without compromising performance for multi-class positive/ID data.} \item To assess model performance in both ID and OOD scenarios, we propose a two-level cross-validation method and metrics for evaluation.
+Our contributions are mostly along three folds: \begin{itemize} \item We introduce a novel framework for medical image segmentation learning from sparse positive-only annotations.
+Our approach is technically straightforward and effectively segments negative/OOD data without compromising performance for multi-class positive/ID data. \item To assess model performance in both ID and OOD scenarios, we propose a two-level cross-validation method and metrics for evaluation.
 The cross-validation is based on both subjects/patients and classes present in the dataset.
 Our evaluation approach eliminates the need for an additional OOD testing set. \item The proposed framework can seamlessly incorporate any given OOD detection method or backbone architecture.
 In particular, we introduce a novel convolutional adaptation of the GODIN method, extending its applicability to segmentation tasks within our framework. \end{itemize}

-To the best of our knowledge, this represents the first work to address the setting of positive-only learning for multi-class medical image segmentation.
+To the best of our knowledge, this represents the first work to address the setting of positive-only learning for multi-class medical image segmentation. \revref{1}{2} \revnew{While the proposed solution intentionally builds upon established components, its primary novelty thus lies in this recasting of the sparse multi-class positive-only segmentation problem as a PU learning one and showing that pixel-level OOD detection methods offer a practical set of tools to address it in practice.}